 Get out of pain

 Laser treatment for TMJ pain is painless, non-invasive and has health benefits that far exceed any relief provided by a drug.
-Dr. Farrell and his staff are dedicated to helping patients out of the debilitating cycle of pain caused by TMJ disorders.
-As a Top Dentist and TMJ specialist in Scottsdale, he has helped hundreds of patients regain their quality of life by minimizing or eliminating TMJ pain from their lives.
-If you are one of the 10 million Americans suffering with some degree of a TMJ disorder, schedule an appointment with Dr. Farrell to find out how he can help you become pain-free.
+The Head Pain Institute providers and staff are dedicated to helping patients out of the debilitating cycle of pain caused by TMJ disorders.
+HPI Providers are TMJ Specialists that have helped hundreds of patients regain their quality of life by minimizing or eliminating TMJ pain from their lives.
+If you are one of the 10 million Americans suffering with some degree of a TMJ disorder, schedule an appointment with one of the TMJ Specialists at the Head Pain Institute to find out how he can help you become pain-free.

 - Facial Trauma

 - Oral Pathology